FLClab/TA-GAN/README.md

 ### Training

 Everything needed to reproduce the results published in "Task-Assisted Generative Adversarial Network for Resolution Enhancement and Modality Translation in Fluorescence Microscopy" is made available.
 The datasets can be downloaded here: https://s3.valeria.science/flclab-tagan/index.html.
 After downloading the datasets, run the following lines to train the model on one of the datasets provided.
-Note that the optimal hyper-parameters are defined as default values for each model.
-If you don't have access to a gpu, add the parameter ```gpu_ids=-1```.
+Note that the optimal hyper-parameters are defined as default values for each model. **If you don't have access to a gpu, add the parameter ```gpu_ids=-1```.**

 **Axonal F-actin rings**
 ```
-python3 train.py --dataroot=axons --model=TA-GAN-axons --dataset_mode=mask
+python3 train.py --dataroot=FActinRingsDataset --model=TA-GAN-axons
 ```
 **Dendritic F-actin rings and fibers**
 ```
-python3 train.py --dataroot=dendrites --model=TA-GAN-dendrites --dataset_mode=two_masks
+python3 train.py --dataroot=DendriticFActinDataset --model=TA-GAN-dendrites
 ```
 **Synaptic Proteins**
 ```
-python3 train.py --dataroot=synprot --model=TA-GAN-synprot --dataset_mode=synprot
+python3 train.py --dataroot=SynapticProteins --model=TA-GAN-synprot
 ```
 **Live F-actin** (with pretrained segmentation network)
 ```
-python3 train.py --dataroot=live --model=TA-GAN-live --dataset_mode=live --continue --epoch=pretrained
+python3 train.py --dataroot=LiveFActin --model=TA-GAN-live --continue --epoch=pretrained
 ```

 ### Testing